 Veins, the blood vessels that carry blood back to the heart, work against the force of gravity.
 The calf muscles and a system of one-way valves in the veins help maintain the flow of blood toward the heart.
-A variety of tests can assist in the diagnosis of venous disease:
+Atlantic Health System Heart Care provides a variety of tests that can assist in the diagnosis of venous disease:

 - Photoplethysmography (PPG) – uses infrared light to assess blood flow near the surface of the skin.
 Light waves create a picture of what is taking place in the veins.